woocommerce/contact-details-by-woothemes/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Contact Details is the best plugin to get your users in touch with you!.
+Contact Details is a simple little plugin that will allow you to configure various contact details in the WordPress admin then display them on your web site.

 == Description ==

-Contact Details is the best plugin to get your users in touch with you!.
+= Contact Details =
+Display various contact details including:

+* Phone number
+* Fax number
+* Location name & address
+* Email address

+= Social Media =
+Display links to your social media profiles on:

+* Facebook
+* Twitter

+= Map =
+Display a map of your address with a callout description.

 Looking for a helping hand?
-[View plugin documentation](http://doc.woothemes.com/).
+[View plugin documentation](http://docs.woothemes.com/document/getting-started-with-contact-details/).

 == Usage ==